mrpmorris/Fluxor/Tutorials/02-Blazor/02B-EffectsTutorial/README.md

 I recommend you use approach 1 (static methods) when you do not need to access values in the action object, otherwise use approach 2 (instance methods).
 Approach 3 (`Effect<T>` descendant) is not recommended due to the amount of code involved.

+***Important: Effects instances are created once per store instance and share a lifetime with the store.***

+This means that service instances injected into effects also share a lifetime with the store which, for long-lived scopes, means they will live for the life of the user's session.
+For example, Blazor apps keep one long-lived injection scope per browser window.

+When injecting `HttpClient` and you anticipate a possible DNS change you could consider instead using `IHttpClientFactory` and requesting a `HttpClient` per execution of the effect code.
+If you need a new instance of a service or each execution (e.g. a `UnitOfWork` or `DbContext`) you could consider using `IServiceScopeFactory` to create a new instance of those services.

 #### Reducing the `Effect` result into state